20th

 - Giulio Pavesi, Università Statale di Milano, Italy

-- Erika Salvi, Fondazione IRCCS Istituto Neurologico “Carlo Besta”, Italy
+- Erika Salvi, IRCCS Istituto Neurologico “Carlo Besta”, Italy

-- Paolo Verderio, Fondazione IRCCS Istituto Nazionale dei Tumori, Italy
+- Paolo Verderio, IRCCS Istituto Nazionale dei Tumori, Italy

 Programme Committee